crazko/statie-gulp-example/README.md

 # Statie + gulp example project

+**NOTE:** currently might be out of sync with current versions of used tools

+---

 See the integration of [Statie](https://github.com/Symplify/Statie) - the PHP static site generator and [gulp](https://github.com/gulpjs/gulp).

 Read more in the following articles: